For help signing in to your personal Google Account (ends in @gmail.com), follow these steps.

 If you navigated to the Admin console directly using the URL www.google.com/a/example, make sure you spelled your domain name correctly in the address bar.

 Step 2: Sign in with a different domain

 If you never added additional domains to your Google Workspace or Cloud Identity account, skip this step.

 You can't sign in to the Admin console with an address that belongs to a domain alias, as in email@example.com.
 A domain alias is a domain name that was added to your account as an alternate address.

 Instead, sign in with a username that belongs to the domain used to create your account.

 Don’t know my admin username or password

-If you signed up your domain for G Suite, Cloud Identity, or another managed account, you’re an admin of that account.
+If you signed up your domain for Google Workspace, Cloud Identity, or another managed account, you’re an admin of that account.
 To access your Admin console, sign in with your admin address (the username and password used when signing up).